19hours/sg-statutes/Acts/Stamp Duties Act.md

 whichever is the higher.

+[39/2005]

 (3) In this section, “chargeable property” means —

-(a) immovable property situate in Singapore, or any beneficial interest thereof; and
+(a) immovable property situated in Singapore, or any beneficial interest thereof; and

-(b) stocks and shares registered in a register kept in Singapore, or any beneficial interest thereof, other than stocks and shares deposited with and registered in the name of the Central Depository System established under section 130C of the Companies Act or its nominee.
+(b) stocks and shares registered in a register kept in Singapore, or any beneficial interest thereof, other than stocks and shares deposited with and registered in the name of the Central Depository System established under section 130C of the Companies Act (Cap.
+50) or its nominee.

-[39/2005 wef 01/01/2006]
+[39/2005]

 ### Directions as to disposal of shares in certain circumstances